Proposed levy structure to fund OGIA mining-related functions

 Proposal and feedback

 We are developing an annual levy structure to fund the expanded role of OGIA in the mining sector.
+The consultation period has ended and we are currently reviewing the submissions we’ve received.

 More information about OGIA’s water-related functions